 The college started its journey at a time of social upheaval.
 By a Government order issued in July 1956, five colleges were established under the aegis of the Ministry of Relief and Rehabilitation to meet the growing educational need due to the influx of displaced people after the partition.
 Gurudas College was one of them.

-The Narkeldanga neighborhood in the eastern periphery of the city has a rich and diverse cultural history.
+The Narkeldanga neighbourhood in the eastern periphery of the city has a rich and diverse cultural history.
 The area has a Greek Cemetery, a Parsi ‘Tower of Silence’ and a Jewish Graveyard.
 It reflects the composite culture and cosmopolitan spirit of the city.
-The area was proved to be the deal location for the college.
-The primary mission of the college was to empower the disadvantaged members of the locality through education.
-From the goal of convalescence in a period of social distress, it began to move forward gradually to the road of development.
+The area was proved to be the ideal location for the college.
+The primary mission of the college upon establishment, therefore, was to empower the disadvantaged members of the locality through education.

 It has been more than 60 years since that time, and the college has grown into a full-fledged institution with a sprawling campus constituting of three buildings (with another under construction) and a well-stocked library with modern equipment.
 It now offers undergraduate courses in 20 subjects.
 18 of these departments offer Honours programmes.
 Three departments (Bengali, Zoology and Physics) offer Postgraduate programmes.
 This year, the college has successfully rolled out the Choice Based Credits System (CBCS) in undergraduate studies.